MartinHeroux/spike2py/docs/source/pages/how_to_guides.rst

 Specify paths to save figures and data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-By default, if we generate figures or save (i.e. pickle) our data, these will be stored in `figures` and `data` folders created in folder that contains the `.mat` file we passed to `TrialInfo`.
+By default, if we generate figures or save (i.e. pickle) our data, these will be stored in `figures` and `data` folders created in the folder that contains the `.mat` file we passed to `TrialInfo`.
 However, we can specify a folder for one or both of these.
 For example:

 .. code-block:: python